Forex Market Hours - Understanding the Different Market Sessions.

 It is only the interbank Forex market that operates 24/7.
 Trading in the Forex market begins at 9.00 PM GMT on Sunday and closes at 8.00 PM GMT on Friday.
-Note that the open and close of all forex market hours adjust forward during summer by 1 hour.
+Note that the open and close of all market hours adjust forward during summer by 1 hour.

-Since the market is open during the business week for retail traders, the forex market hours refer to when the regular business hours start and end across all significant global commercial hubs.
+Since the market is open during the business week for retail traders, the market hours refer to when the regular business hours start and end across all significant global commercial hubs.
 In these cities, the banking hours typically run from 8.00 AM to 4.00 PM local time.

 It can obviously, be tiresome for an individual forex trader to trade continuously for 24 hours a day all week.
-That is why the knowledge of the forex market hours is essential.

 Forex Market Hours in GMT